MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Preliminaries

 \subsection{Parse Trees (of Formulas)}

 The \emph{parse tree} of a forest algebra formula (from some algebra $\FA=(V,H)$) is a binary tree with inner nodes labeled by $\{\concat_{HH},\concat_{HV},\concat_{VH},\conapp_{VV},\conapp_{VH}\}$ and leaf nodes marked by some element of $V \cup H$.
 In most cases we will omit the indices from $\concat$ and $\conapp$, as the concrete operation is implied by the types of the operands.
 However, we will always assume that the concrete operation is stored in the node.
 This way it is always possible to tell which operand of a concatenation contains the hole (if any).

+In our application, leaf nodes of parse trees will always correspond to exactly one node of the represented tree.
+That is, we do not use the empty forest $\varepsilon$ or the context consisting solely of the hole $\hole$.
+Nor do we have leaves in a parse tree that correspond to more than one node of the represented tree.
 In the case of formulas from the free forest algebra, leaves will be labeled by elements from $\Sigma \cup \{\context a \mid a \in \Sigma\}$, where elements from $\Sigma$ indicate individual nodes with the corresponding label and elements of the form $\context a$ indicate a node with the given label that has as its only child the hole.
+As a consequence, the contexts from Figure~\ref{fig:operations} will not occur in our application.

-Given a formula $\Psi$, we denote by $\numleaves{\Psi}$ the number of leaves in (the parse tree of) $\Psi$.
-As we do not consider parse trees with nodes corresponding to the empty forest or empty context, $\numleaves{\Psi}$ is always equal to the number of nodes in the represented forest or context.
+Given a formula $\Psi$, we denote by $\numleaves{\Psi}$ the number of leaves in (the parse tree of) $\Psi$, which---in our application---is always equal to the number of nodes in the represented forest or context.
 As parse trees are always binary trees, they will have one inner node less than leaves.
-Therefore, a parse tree is always of roughly twice the size than the represented forest or context.
+Therefore, a parse tree is always roughly twice the size of the represented forest or context.

 The \emph{balance} $ (v)$ of an inner node $v$ of the parse tree is the height difference of the two trees, rooted at the children of $v$.
 Positive values for $ (v)$ denote that the right subtree is higher than the left subtree.
 By $\fbalance(\Psi)$ we denote the sum of all absolute balances, i.e.,